antoniospataro/antoniospataro.github.io/_posts/2023-09-05-Hacking-web3-companies-at-scale-using-web2-vulnerabilities->-Three-writeups-of-how-I-got-into-your-wallet.markdown

 In this report, I analyze three vulnerabilities found during my week of bug bounty, which could have caused serious damage to some of the most popular exchange platforms and protocols.
 I won't name the programs for privacy reasons, some company do not want to be mentioned in any way, I will only explain the technical level reports, the impact they could have had and how the teams handled it, possibly paying an appropriate reward to the problem and resolving it quickly.
 After this long premise, it's time to start :)

-## Writeup 1 - Blind XSS in Admin Panel at subdomain.target1.com
+## Writeup 1 - Polygon Protocol - Blind XSS in Admin Panel at subdomain.polygon.technology

 I had chosen a goal with really big rewards, as hacking such a program I found it really captivating and created a beautiful sense of challenge in me.